Jambi Reintroduction Centre

 For all media inquiries please contact us by filling in the form here.

-To counteract the explosive extinction of the Sumatran rainforest, the Orangutan Coffee Project of PanEco and YEL supports coffee farmers in the highland of Gayo in Aceh to manage their plantations in an ecological and sustainable way.
+To counteract the explosive extinction of the Sumatran rainforest, the Orangutan Coffee Project supports coffee farmers in the highland of Gayo, Aceh province to manage their plantations in an ecological and sustainable way.

-Special premiums from Orangutan Coffee trade reward on the one hand the coffee farmers and on the other hand support SOCP.
+Special premiums from Orangutan Coffee reward both local coffee farmers and also support the Sumatran Orangutan Conservation Programme.